 After internal discussions, considerations we have decided that we do not want U99.9 to get PDGPRO 23P05.
 We still want the changes to be done according to the original proposal,including no change of ord.

-#8 Updated by Martti Virtanen almost 5 years ago
+#8 Updated by Martti Virtanen over 5 years ago

 - File Case #379 Technical changes.xlsx added